tbenade/wercker-devcenter/source/articles/languages/go/getting-started-go.md

 This will create an application on wercker and will also trigger a first build.

-You can view the status of your build either via:
+You can view the status of your build either via the Heroku dashboard or via the command line interface by invoking:

+    $ wercker status

+After your build has passed, you are ready to deploy your application.

 ## Deploying your application

+You can deploy your app again either via the Heroku add-on or throught the CLI

     $ wercker deploy

-View your appplication
+This command will ask you which build you want to deploy and to which deploy target, in this case a Heroku application.

+You can check the status of your deploy by executing:

+    $ wercker status

+Your application is now deployed!

 -------